manyimy/coursera_python_flask/README.md

 # coursera_python_flask
-Coursera: Create Your First Web Application with Python and Flask A simple TODO list
+Coursera: Create Your First Web Application with Python and Flask <br />
+with SQLite database using SQLAlchemy
+A simple TODO list

 ### Execution